-In recognition of the academic achievement by students accepted to, and enrolled in Queen's Law, a multitude of merit-based awards have been established.
+In recognition of the academic achievement by students accepted to, and enrolled in the JD Program at Queen's Law, a multitude of merit-based awards have been established.
 We thank our numerous donors for their continuing generous support in funding these awards and in creating new award funds each year.

 Awards Available To All Students

-The Faculty of Law Dean's Council Diversity Awards
+The Faculty of Law Dean's Council Diversity Award

 Established in October 2002 by friends and colleagues in memory of Agnes Lefas, J.D.
 1979, and awarded on the basis of academic excellence to a student in the Queen's Faculty of Law with a demonstrated interest in civil law or the study of international business law in common and civil law jurisdictions, including (a) a student taking a civil law course in any year of their J.D. program at Queen's Faculty of Law, or (b) a student enrolled at Queen's Faculty of Law in the Civil Law/Common Law Joint Degree Program, or (c) a student in the LL.M. program at Queen's Faculty of Law with a study/research focus on areas related to civil law, including private international law.